wormhole-foundation/wormhole/CONTRIBUTING.md

 See [DEVELOP.md](./DEVELOP.md) for more information on how to run the development environment.

+## Supply Chain Security

+### Core Principles
+- **Pin as much as possible**: Versions, hashes, and dependencies
+- **Minimize attack surface**: Fewer dependencies = fewer risks
+- **Verify integrity**: Use lockfiles and checksums

+### Working with Node dependencies
+Do not change the dependencies of the package.json by hand!

+Instead:

+- When initially installing OR pulling what has been changed: `npm ci` or `bun install --frozen-lockfile`.
+If you do not do this, you may not get exactly what is specified in the file, inadvertently update dependencies, or even pull exploits down to your machine!
+Never use npm install for this use case.
+- When needing to add or update a package: `npm i <package>@<version>` or `bun add <package>@<version>`.
+If you do not do this, you may inadvertently update other packages (see 2) or fail to update the lock file.
+- When needing to remove a package: `npm r <package>` or `bun remove <package>`.
+If you do not do this, you may inadvertently update other packages (see 2) or fail to update the lock file.

+Always commit your `package-lock.json` or `bun.lock`.

+Using specific versions improves security because packages version cannot be overwritten after they are released.

+#### Dockerfile workflow

+##### If installing a package locally

+- Copy in the lock file
+- Then run `npm ci`

+##### If installing a package globally

+- Use `npm i <package>@<version>`

+### When to update packages
+Updating packages should not be done alongside other work.
+Instead, take the time to review dependency upgrades carefully, making a best effort to ensure that they are necessary and secure.

 ## Contributions FAQ

 ### Can you add \<random blockchain\>?